JByfordRew/BlazorTransitionableRoute/README.md

 The `TransitionableLayoutComponent`, which you may inherit, providing
 * `Transition` properties
   * `IntoView` - true, if the route should be made visible
-  * `Backwards` - true, if you want reverse animations, for instance
+  * `Backwards` - true, if you want to reverse animations, for instance
   * `FirstRender` - true, if you want to stop transitioning because of first load
   * `RouteData` reference data you may like to use
-  * `SwitchedRouteData` reference datayou may like to use
+  * `SwitchedRouteData` reference data you may like to use
 * `TransitionType` a tuple property to allow custom transitions based on what is being transitioned
   * `fromType` is the previous route `PageType`
   * `toType` is the active route `PageType`

 There is also `IRouteTransitionInvoker` that you implement when using jsInterop for transitions
-* `InvokeRouteTransitionAsync` - provides the `Transition` parameter
+* `InvokeRouteTransitionAsync` - provides the `Transition` parameter and where you invoke JS interop.

 ---